torvalds/linux/Documentation/hid/hidintro.rst

-This chapter is meant to give a broad overview of what HID report descriptors are, and of how a casual (non-kernel) programmer can deal with HID devices that are not working well with Linux.
+This chapter is meant to give a broad overview of what HID report descriptors are, and of how a casual (non-kernel) programmer can deal with HID devices that are not working well with GNU/Linux.

 .. contents::
     :local: